fcorti/pentaho-8-reporting-for-java-developers/Chapter 15 - Using reports in Pentaho Business Analytics Platform/README.md

 This folder contains the Pentaho reports developed in Chapter 15 about using reports in Pentaho Business Analytics Platform.
 To edit (and preview) the reports use the Pentaho Report Designer or any other Pentaho Reporting tool able to manage `prpt` files.
+To edit (and preview) the CDE dashboard use the Pentaho Business Analytics Platform embedding the requested editor and UI.

 # Disclaimer